gardener/gardener-extension-provider-aws/BYO-GAPS.md

    Still redundant with the self-referencing base rule, so no functional change — but the emitted rule is no longer misleading.

-2. **Drop the rule entirely (managed and BYO).** Cleanest.
-Relies on the self-referencing base rule as the TODO at `reconcile.go:675-678` already suggests.
-Simpler code, smaller rule set.
+2. **Drop the rule entirely (managed and BYO).** Cleanest end state.
+   Superseded / subsumed by Gap L. Currently deferred because Gap L breaks parity with the existing SG contents on `origin/master` for managed clusters — see Gap L for rationale.

 3. **Leave as-is.** Preserves history; keeps a rule with a source CIDR that corresponds to no NFS caller.

-Option 1 is the smallest-blast-radius stepping stone: the rule still exists (so any external tooling that expected to see an EFS rule keeps working), but its content becomes semantically correct.
-Option 2 is the correct end state.

 ### Decision

-Two-step:

-1. As part of the **workers-subnet-CIDR fix commit** (separate from Gap A Shape 2): change `ruleEfsInboundNFS` to source from the workers subnet CIDR in both managed and BYO modes.
-Depends on Gap A Shape 2 landing first so BYO has the workers CIDR in state.
+Adopt **Option 1**.
+Change `ruleEfsInboundNFS` to source from the workers subnet CIDR in both managed and BYO modes.
+Depends on Gap A Shape 2 for BYO state availability.
+Full drop (Option 2) is deferred with Gap L.
-2. As part of the **Gap L follow-up** (drop redundant narrow rules): drop `ruleEfsInboundNFS` entirely alongside the redundant NodePort per-zone rules.

 ### Status

-`pending` — sequenced after Gap A Shape 2.
+`implemented` on `byo-subnet3`.

+**Resolved by**: `721d1c42` — *Point EFS SG ingress rule at workers subnet CIDR, not internal LB subnet (Gap F step 1)*.

 ### Follow-ups

-- Regression test asserting the SG rule set includes the workers-CIDR EFS rule after step 1, then excludes it entirely after step 2.
+- Gap L (deferred): if we later revisit and decide to drop the narrow rules including EFS, this rule goes away entirely.

 ---